“Our house is bare and our rice hardly fills our bowls, but we have plenty of stories.”

 The novel is punctuated by stunning, colorful illustrations– such as the bridge of red thread spanning across the heavens in the third act– that are sure to dazzle readers of all ages.
 Lin has also masterfully woven Chinese folktales into the text, making it so we are just like Minli in traveling and waiting to be enlightened by the next tale or interpreter.

-And of course the book has wisdom – delivered from books and royalty and dragons and people in mountains in the clouds and best of all – by a goldfish.
-(Who actually doesn’t sound all that different than the one in The Cat in the Hat.)
-The ultimate message of Lin’s sinuous, twisty story is not an unfamiliar one – “you can only lose what you cling to.”
-But Lin delivers her homilies gently and gives young readers ample, patient opportunity to ponder and appreciate simple virtues like Patience, Thankfulness, and Appreciation.
-These may come in Chinese packaging – which makes them seem foreign and exotic – but they are of course universal virtues.
-How much the better to hold up a book like Where the Mountain Meets the Moon as a mirror to remind us and instruct us what’s valuable and worth treasuring.
+Wisdom is delivered from peasants and royalty and even that talking goldfish, but best of all, by dragons.
+The ultimate message of Lin’s dazzling story is not an unfamiliar one: “You can only lose what you cling to.”
+Lin gives readers ample, patient opportunity to grasp the importance of simple virtues like Patience, Thankfulness, and Appreciation.
+Readers will find themselves awed at the opportunity to hold up a book like Where the Mountain Meets the Moon as a mirror to remind us what is valuable and worth treasuring.